CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 If the motion to dissolve is carried, CSESoc and the School must be notified within fourteen (14) days.

 #.
 Dissolution of the club will also occur if the club has been financially and administratively inactive for a period of eighteen (18) months.
 #.
 On dissolution of the club, the club is not to distribute assets to members.
-All assets are to be distributed to CSESoc, its successor, or in the event that neither exists - an organisation with similar goals or objectives that also prohibits the distribution of assets to members.
+All assets are to be distributed to CSESoc or its successor, provided they are charitable at law or in the event that neither exists - an organisation with similar goals or objectives to the club that also prohibits the distribution of assets to members.
 This organisation may be nominated at the dissolution meeting of the club.
-If no other legitimate club or organisation is nominated, Arc Clubs UNSW shall be the recipient of all assets.
+If no other legitimate club or organisation is nominated, Arc Clubs UNSW shall be the recipient of all assets, provided it is charitable at law.
+If Arc Club UNSW is not charitable at law, all assets will be distributed to an organisation with similar goals or objectives to the club that also prohibits the distribution of assets to members.